exmelendez/TTP-FS/README.md

 ![Transaction Page](https://i.imgur.com/OycaSYl.png)

 # NOTES/Updates

+Future updates may includes things like . . .
-* Way to sell stocks back
+* a way to sell stocks back
-* creating method/process to hide API token from search API
+* implementing JS Node or other method to remove API token from JS
-* Create confirm purchase modal to ensure purchase & prevent fraud code entry
+* displaying purchase modal to confirm purchase & prevent code fraudulent code/injection